Environmental Design

 Thesis

-A thesis/creative project includes a literature review relevant to the thesis topic, a discussion of research methods, case studies, bibliography, illustrations, as well as text and graphics to present the design application of the research as a creative project.
+A thesis project may include a literature review relevant to the thesis topic, a discussion of research methods, case studies, bibliography, illustrations, as well as text and graphics to present the design application of the research for the project.
 A research oriented thesis may include empirical research study in lieu of design application with clear research questions and field data collection, data analysis, results, discussion, and conclusions.
-Barrett requires a two-person thesis committee: The thesis director must be a continuing faculty member at ASU with a terminal degree; the second committee member can be anyone with sufficient expertise in the thesis topic.
+Students will work with a two-person thesis committee: The thesis director must be a current faculty member at ASU and the second committee member can be any professional, faculty, staff, or community member with sufficient expertise in the thesis topic.

 Academic Preparation

-In the Environmental Design program, you have two options for an honors thesis/creative project.
-For both options, you begin by exploring ideas for your thesis/creative project in EDS 492: Honors Thesis/Creative Project Proposal that you take during the Fall semester of your Senior Year with the Environmental Design (ED) Honors Advisor.
-The ED Honors Advisor will guide you in developing a thesis topic and preparing for the Spring semester.
-During the Fall, you can conduct preliminary research, such as a literature review and/or expert interviews, on your chosen topic, in consultation with the ED Honors Advisor, you then determine which of the following two options is best suited for you.
+In the Environmental Design program, students begin by exploring ideas for the thesis project in their 2nd and 3rd years and connecting with faculty.
+Next, they take EDS 492: Honors Directed Study during the Fall semester of Senior Year with an Environmental Design (ED) faculty thesis director.
+The ED thesis director guides students in further developing a thesis topic and preparing for the Spring semester.
+During the 492, students may conduct preliminary research, such as a literature review and/or expert interviews, on the chosen topic, in consultation with the ED thesis director.
+The project is completed and defended the following semester in EDS 493: Honors Thesis.

 Recommended Timeline

-The earlier you start planning your thesis the more prepared you will be.
-In general, it is recommended no later than in the senior Fall semester to start forming your research inquiries and seeking your thesis advisor(s), and consulting the Environmental Design Honors Advisor in the Fall.
-If you are interested in doing field research, consider starting the research study in the Summer prior to the senior Fall semester.
-By the beginning of the Spring, a solid proposal of your thesis should be formulated with your thesis advisor(s).
+The earlier students start planning for the thesis the betters so that they are more prepared and have time to explore their topics.
+In general, it is recommended that students start no later than in the spring semester of junior year to start forming research inquiries and seeking thesis committee members.
+Students who are interested in doing field research should consider starting the research study in the Summer prior to the senior Fall semester.

 Other Honors Opportunities

-Honors Contracts are available on the case-by-case basis.
-The Environmental Design program offers internship and research opportunities in The Design School, please contact the Program Head of Landscape Architecture, Urban Design, and Environmental Design for more information.
+Honors enrichment contracts are available on the case-by-case basis in courses with college faculty.
+The Environmental Design program offers internship and research opportunities in The Design School and students are encouraged to apply.
+These opportunities can count for honors credit for Barrett students.